tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
-These scripts contain a basic planning implementation that includes...

 With simulator started up, when running out of the box with the command line